 American conductor James Conlon has developed a vast symphonic, operatic and choral repertoire and has established enduring relationships with the world's most prestigious symphony orchestras and opera houses.
 Through worldwide touring to North and South America, Asia, and Europe, an extensive discography, frequent television appearances and guest speaking engagements, he has become one of today's most recognized conductors.

-Mr. Conlon is Music Director of LA Opera and of the Cincinnati May Festival, America's oldest choral festival.
-He previously served as music director of the Ravinia Festival, summer home of the Chicago Symphony (2005-2015); principal conductor of the Paris National Opera (1995-2004); general music director of the City of Cologne (1989-2002), where he was simultaneously Music Director of the Gürzenich Orchestra and the Cologne Opera; and music director of the Rotterdam Philharmonic (1983-1991).
+Mr. Conlon is music director of LA Opera and of the Cincinnati May Festival, America's oldest choral festival.
+He previously served as music director of the Ravinia Festival, summer home of the Chicago Symphony (2005-2015); principal conductor of the Paris National Opera (1995-2004); general music director of the City of Cologne (1989-2002), where he was simultaneously music director of the Gürzenich Orchestra and the Cologne Opera; and music director of the Rotterdam Philharmonic (1983-1991).

 Mr. Conlon has conducted more than 270 performances at the Metropolitan Opera since his 1976 debut there.
 He has also conducted at La Scala in Milan, the Royal Opera at Covent Garden in London, the Lyric Opera of Chicago, and the Maggio Musicale Fiorentino in Florence.

 In an effort to raise public consciousness to the significance of the lesser known works of two generations of composers who were suppressed, forced to emigrate, or were executed by the Nazi regime, Mr. Conlon has devoted himself to extensive programming of this music in North America and Europe.
 This includes the works of such composers as Walter Braunfels, Karl Amadeus Hartmann, Hans Krása, Ernest Krenek, Erwin Schulhoff, Viktor Ullmann, Kurt Weill and Alexander Zemlinsky.
 He received the Crystal Globe Award from the Anti-Defamation League in 2007 for his efforts in championing the works of these composers.
 In Los Angeles, he initiated the Recovered Voices series at LA Opera, a multi-year project dedicated to this mission.

 Mr. Conlon has recorded extensively for the EMI, Erato, Capriccio and Sony Classical labels.
 He is the recipient of two Grammy Awards (Best Classical Recording and Best Opera Album.
 2009) for conducting LA Opera's production of Kurt Weill's Rise and Fall of the City of Mahagonny, released on DVD on the EuroArts label.